 5. Find What’s Missing: Do a Regular Check of Your Spare Parts Stock

-It’s no surprise that having a warehouse of vehicle spare parts and accessories at the disposal of an auto repair shop makes offering services and repairing jobs easier and much less time-consuming.
-What may surprise you is the amount of work and attention it takes to maintain a successful and orderly stock.
+It’s no surprise that having a warehouse of vehicle spare parts and accessories at the disposal of an auto repair shop makes offering services and repairing jobs more manageable and much less time-consuming.
+What may surprise you is how much work and attention it takes to keep your warehouse clean and stocked.
 Here are five warehouse management tips to help you organize your spare parts and optimize their storage.

-Having a great understanding of where each item belongs can help you to not only find the correct ones but to do so quickly.
-When auto parts linger in a space that isn't theirs, it's hard to find their appropriate homes.
-Here are some things you can do to make sure that inventory is not missed or misplaced:
+Having a great understanding of where each item belongs can help you find the correct ones and do so quickly.
+When auto parts linger in a space that isn't theirs, finding their appropriate homes is problematic.
+Here are some warehouse organization tips you can follow to make sure that inventory is not missed or misplaced:

-- A good way to organize a warehouse of spare parts is by piece count, with the most commonly needed parts being in the front.
+- An excellent way to organize a spare parts warehouse is by piece count, with the most commonly needed parts being in the front.

-- Let your employees know what inventory is present in a warehouse by having it visible — physically in the room, and virtually in your database.
+- Let your employees know what inventory is in a warehouse by having it visible — in physical space and virtually in your database.

 - Create a system to know where the part is — hanging from the ceiling, for example, or labeled with a date.

-- Maintain a calendar of all future purchase orders with the due dates as well as a list of all known suppliers with contact information to avoid running out of necessary items.
+- Maintain a calendar of all future purchase orders with the due dates and a list of all known suppliers with contact information to avoid running out of popular items.

-- Don't throw out unused parts — they may not be needed right now, but who knows what will happen in the future.
-Treat your inventory like a bank of resources you can use to get you back up and running when the situation changes.
+- Don't throw out unused parts — they may not be needed right now, but who knows what will happen.
+Treat your warehouse inventory like a bank of resources you can use to get you back up and running when the situation changes.

-Collecting and storing your spare parts is a big project, but it's important to divide it into smaller tasks and do them step-by-step.
+Collecting and storing your spare parts is a big project, but dividing it into smaller tasks and doing them step-by-step is essential.

-Step 1.
-Audit your current storage and how often old parts get stashed in random places and forgotten about.
+- Audit your current storage and how often old parts get stashed randomly and forgotten.

-Step 2.
-If need be, find a new space to store them, and measure it out for how many shelves and bins you need.
+- Find a new warehouse space to store them and measure how many shelves and storage containers you need.
 This can be a garage, a shed, a basement, or a room in your car repair shop building.

-Step 3.
-Collect all the parts you have.
-Put them on shelves or in bins, and be sure you leave enough room for new products.
-You'll want to keep items that are common to use in one spot, so you can quickly find and access them easily.
+- Collect all the parts you have.
+Put them on shelves, bins, or other storage units, and be sure you leave enough room for new products.
+You'll want to keep everyday items in one spot, so your warehouse staff can quickly find and access them easily.

-Step 4.
-Sort your inventory by the function and the manufacturer.
+- Sort your inventory by function and manufacturer.
 E.g., separate those for cars, boats, and motorcycles.

-Step 5.
-Allocate space for each function.
-You may want to designate a section for your heaviest pieces, your lightest items, and different wires and fasteners.
+- Allocate floor space for each function.
+You may designate a section for your heaviest pieces, lightest items, and different wires and fasteners.

-Step 6.
-Identify not only what spare parts you have, but also what can go wrong with them.
-This way you can find the right tools to fix the issues.
+- Identify what spare parts you have and what can go wrong with them.
+This way, you can find the right tools to fix the issues.

-Step 7.
-Label goods and containers to ensure that you don’t have to search through a pile of boxes for the part that you need.
+- Label all types of products and their containers to ensure you don’t have to search boxes for the needed parts.
 To speed up the process, use a label maker.
-For example, in Orderry, you can set up label templates and print them out to organize your spare parts inventory.
+For instance, in Orderry, you can set up label templates and print them out to organize your spare parts inventory.

 Configuration of a print template of labels in Orderry

-Idea: Implement a bin location system for more accurate storage of small items.
-This can be really helpful when it comes to consolidating inventory.
+Warehouse organization idea: Implement a bin location system for more accurate storage of small items.
+This can be your lifesaver when it comes to consolidating inventory.

-It is crucial to keep up-to-date inventory records to always have what you need when you need it.
+Keeping inventory records up-to-date for what you need when needed is crucial.
 But managing the warehouse operations manually will be nearly impossible, so don’t waste your valuable time and resources.

-To increase employee efficiency and simplify your warehouse operations, consider implementing a part management software solution to handle recurring tasks like postings, transfers, and write-offs.
-Ensure you’ve got the right inventory control, scanning technology, and multi-location management system to scale your business.
+To simplify your technicians’ and warehouse workers’ lives, consider implementing a part management software solution to handle recurring tasks like receiving processes, transfers, and write-offs.
+Ensure you’ve got the proper inventory control, scanning technology, and multi-location management system to scale your business.

-In the CRM Orderry for auto repair shops, you’ll be able to manage every area of your business — from customers, work orders, and sales to warehousing and inventory.
+You can manage every area of your business in Orderry — from customers, work orders, and sales to warehouse organization and inventory.

 If your warehouse is cluttered, it’ll be hard for your people to work efficiently.
 Warehouse chaos can lead to confusion and stock-outs of the most popular products.
-The more messed up your warehouse gets, the more time you’ll spend on cleaning it up and organizing infrastructures, like shelving and tools.
-Storage of parts inventories is never cheap, so the best course of action is to not have too much stuff in there in the first place.
+The more messed up your warehouse gets, the more time you’ll spend cleaning it up and organizing infrastructures, like vertical space and shelving.
+Storage of parts inventories is never cheap, so the best course of action is to have a manageable amount of stuff in there in the first place.

-- Clean up the storage area and replace tags and stickers regularly.
+- Tidy up the storage area and replace tags and stickers regularly.

 - Remove any piece that is no longer in use.
 Make sure to keep any manuals in case you’ll need them in the future.

-- Keep things organized in their own categories such as nuts and bolts, valves, and gaskets.
+- Keep things organized in their categories, such as nuts and bolts, valves, and gaskets.

-- Protect the spare parts by keeping them organized and in a dry area to prevent corrosion.
+- Protect the spare parts by keeping them organized and dry to prevent corrosion.

-- Make sure to avoid storing them at a pace where they will be exposed to sunlight.
+- Ensure to avoid storing them at a pace where they will be exposed to sunlight.

-Performing inventory reconciliations on a regular basis is a great way to ensure your stock is not a mess and you’re not wasting time and space stocking unnecessary parts.
-You can take stock of everything you have and create a list that coordinates the part number, quantity, and location of each item to identify goods available in stock.
-Once you’ve reconciled and updated your data, you can make wiser decisions about which parts to keep and which to discard, or whether to stock your warehouse with more items.
+Regular inventory reconciliations are a great way to ensure your stock is not a mess and you’re not wasting time and space stocking unnecessary parts.
+You can take stock of everything you have and create a list that coordinates each item's part number, quantity, and location to identify goods available in stock.
+Once you’ve reconciled and updated your data, you can make wiser decisions about which parts to keep and which to discard or whether to stock your warehouse with more items.

-In Orderry, you’ll have four stocktaking methods to choose from: with a barcode reader, by importing/exporting a file of goods, using paper sheets, or uploading a product list.
+In Orderry, you’ll have four stocktaking methods: with a barcode reader, by importing/exporting a file of goods, using paper sheets, or by uploading a product list.

 A well-organized inventory is a necessity for any auto shop.
-Without a part management system, your garage will never be able to complete repairs for customers on time.
-Using technology, such as a software solution, will help you cut down on time and on the number of mistakes you make when stocking your warehouse.
-As a business owner, you may want to invest in a barcode reader and use a labeling system to speed up the picking and stocktaking processes.
+Your garage can complete customer repairs promptly with a proper part management system.
+Technology, such as a software solution, will help you cut down on time and the number of mistakes you make when stocking your warehouse.
+As a business owner, invest in a barcode reader and use a labeling system to speed up the picking process and stocktaking.